IBM-Cloud/cf-nodejs-c2c-demo/README.md

 2. Click on the button "Routes" and subsequently in the menu on "Edit routes".
 3. In the popup click on "Add route" to create a new one for the application.
 4. Enter a host of your choice (for example the same as of the existing route) and select `apps.internal` as system domain.
 This will create a new internal domain for the application.
 Please, remember the newly created route because you need it for later.
-5. Furthermore, remove the existing domain/route (mybluemix.de) by clicking on the trash bin.
+5. Furthermore, remove the existing domain/route (ending on `mybluemix.de`) by clicking on the trash bin.
 6. Afterwards, save your changes by clicking on "Save".
 You might have to confirm in a subsequent popup the deletion of the route.
 7. Now, go again to the dashboard of "guestbook-main".
 (For example by opening [http://cloud.ibm.com/resources?groups=cf-application](http://cloud.ibm.com/resources?groups=cf-application) and clicking on the application name)
 8. In the side-bar, click on "Runtime" and subsequently select "Environment variables" like in the Local Deployment of Watson-App.